-Students submit the completed thesis to LAS (for BA students) or to their advisor in Art+Design (for BFA students).
-For BA students, instructions for final formatting and submission are detailed on the LAS website:
+Students submit the completed thesis to LAS (for BA students) or to their advisor in Art & Design (for BFA students).
+For BA students, instructions for final formatting and submission are detailed on the LAS website.
+The process for BFA students is less formal and are worked out with the advisor.